Continual Pre-training of MoEs: How robust is your router?: Method Empirical Study

 While performance is one important axis of robustness to distribution shifts, maintaining a balanced load across experts is just as important for MoE foundation models.
 Without a balanced load, MoE transformers inferenced using expert parallelism without token dropping (e.g., as is done for SOTA models~\citep{ds3,deepep2025}) could be bottlenecked by the speed of a single accelerator that receives all the tokens, leading to underutilization of the hardware, lower throughput, and higher costs.
 To quantitatively assess the effect of distribution shift on load balance, we propose the maximum routing imbalance (MRI): the largest proportion of tokens routed to a single expert in a given MoE layer.
 Concretely, the MRI at a training iteration $t$ and MoE layer $j$ is defined as

-Where $B$ is a set containing all tokens in a given batch, $\mathbbm{1}$ is the indicator function, $E$ is the number of routed experts, and $k$ is the number of active experts. \emph{Since latency increases with computation, and, in an MoE layer, the computation required by a given device increases with the load of experts on that device, then MRI calculated with respect to routing decisions on a distribution is a proxy for the worst case latency of an MoE layer on the disribution.} We will use the MRI throughout the following sections to measure the effect of algorithmic changes to continual pre-training on routing imbalance.
+Where $B$ is a set containing all tokens in a given batch, $\mathbbm{1}$ is the indicator function, $E$ is the number of routed experts, and $k$ is the number of active experts. \emph{Since latency increases with computation, and, in an MoE layer, the computation required by a given device increases with the load of experts on that device, then MRI calculated with respect to routing decisions on a distribution is a proxy for the worst case latency of an MoE layer on the distribution.} We will use the MRI throughout the following sections to measure the effect of algorithmic changes to continual pre-training on routing imbalance.
+In figure~\ref{fig:decaymri} we report the maximum MRI across all layers in the MoE (e.g., $\max_{j\in[L]}\text{MRI}(t,j)$, where L is the number of layers) at training iterations immediately preceding and immediately after the distribution shift.
+In figure~\ref{fig:mri_granular} we report the MRI at each layer of our MoE transformers before and after continual pre-training.

+\paragraph{MRI v.s.
+Latency} While MRI does not report latency, it is a faithful behavioural metric that can be used as input to a latency model for estimating the latter.
+Unlike latency, which will always depend on specific hardware and implementation, MRI is independent of these considerations and is ultimately more comparable across different deployments.